mattraibert/recipingo/boti_murgh.md

 1. Mix all except butter and marinate for 2 hr
+2. Brush with butter and grill or bake at 350F for 30 mins

+note:

-2. Brush with butter and grill or bake at 350F for 30 mins if you're baking in the oven, put the chicken on a raised grate so that it doesn't sit in its juices.
+    if you're baking in the oven, put the chicken on a raised grate so that it doesn't sit in its juices.

 Serve with chutney and naan